oktadev/okta-blog/_source/_posts/2018-09-13-build-and-understand-express-middleware-through-examples.md

 by: advocate
 communities: [javascript]
 description: "This tutorial walks you through creating and understanding middleware for Express."
-tags: [Express, ExpressJS, Node, NodeJS, Middleware]
+tags: [express, expressjs, node, nodejs, middleware]
 tweets:
 - "Learn #express middleware by example with @leebrandt →"
 - "Need to build and understand #express middleware?
 We've got you covered. <3"